 8 – BreezeBrowser Pro:

-BreezeBrowser Pro is a browser based tool that comes in handy for viewing and tweaking digital images.
+BreezeBrowser Pro is a browser-based tool that comes in handy for viewing and tweaking digital images.
 It also allows you to create a sophisticated web page image gallery where you can proudly display all your precious moments.
-The compact software program has the ability to generate web pages, convert raw images, organize digital images and link geo-tagged picture with Google Earth and online maps.
-And if you’re a professional photographer, you can convert, sharpen and level RAW images snapped from cameras like Nikon, Olympus, Fuji, Sony, Canon, Pentax and Minolta.
-Other features include Image Comparison, Thumbnail, Filmstrip and Main views, Slideshow and Kiosk mode as well as the ability to safely rotate TIFFs, JPEGs and RAW files without losing its original quality.
+The compact photo editing software has the ability to generate web pages, convert raw images, organize digital images and link geo-tagged picture with Google Earth and online maps.
+And if you’re a professional photographer, you can convert, sharpen and level RAW images snapped from cameras like Nikon, Olympus, Fuji, Sony, Canon, Pentax, and Minolta.
+Other features include Image Comparison, Thumbnail, Filmstrip, and Main views, Slideshow and Kiosk mode as well as the ability to safely rotate TIFFs, JPEGs, and RAW files without losing its original quality.
 In order to install BreezeBrowser Pro, you’ll require a PC that’s packed with Windows 7, Vista or XP and of course, an internet connection.
 This software option can be yours for $70.